SIHLE-MTSHALI/DishDabble/README.md

 8. Add a feature for users to create and share cooking videos
 9. Implement a recipe scaling feature to adjust ingredient quantities
 10. Add support for multiple languages to reach a broader audience

-## Contributing

-We welcome contributions to DishDabble!
-If you have ideas for improvements or new features, please feel free to submit a pull request or open an issue on our GitHub repository.
-Here's how you can contribute:

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-Please ensure your code adheres to our coding standards and includes appropriate tests.

 ## Closing Thoughts